Junhua-Liao/ICASSP22-OcclusionDetection/README.md

 Model weights:
 - [ICASSP_Model.pth(soon)](www.baidu.com)

-2) Download the dataset and place them in the `data` folder:
+2) Download the dataset and decompress it in the `data` folder:

 Dataset: